rust-lang/book/src/ch17-05-traits-for-async.md

-## A Closer Look at the Traits for Async

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="digging-into-the-traits-for-async"></a>

+## A Closer Look at the Traits for Async

-Throughout the chapter, we’ve used the `Future`, `Pin`, `Unpin`, `Stream`, and `StreamExt` traits in various ways.
+Throughout the chapter, we’ve used the `Future`, `Stream`, and `StreamExt` traits in various ways.
 So far, though, we’ve avoided getting too far into the details of how they work or how they fit together, which is fine most of the time for your day-to-day Rust work.
-Sometimes, though, you’ll encounter situations where you’ll need to understand a few more of these details.
+Sometimes, though, you’ll encounter situations where you’ll need to understand a few more of these traits’ details, along with the `Pin` type and the `Unpin` trait.
 In this section, we’ll dig in just enough to help in those scenarios, still leaving the _really_ deep dive for other documentation.

 <!-- Old headings.
 Do not remove or links may break. -->